Android Central Verdict

-Bottom line: The Galaxy A51 shares the same fundamentals of last year's A50 and A50s.
+Bottom line: The Galaxy A51 shares the same fundamentals as the Galaxy A50 and A50s.
 The 48MP camera takes decent shots during the day, you get all-day battery life, a vibrant AMOLED display, 3.5mm jack, and Android 10.
-But the hardware just doesn't hold up in 2020, and there are much better alternatives available at the same price point.
+But the hardware just doesn't hold up anymore, and there are much better alternatives available at the same price point.

 Samsung Galaxy A51 Design and display

 No other brand rolls out iterative updates quite like Samsung, and in the last five years it has managed to turn iteration into an art form.
 The Galaxy A51 takes a lot of cues from the A50s, which in turn was based on the A50.
-So essentially, a lot of the internal hardware that you get in the A51 is over a year old at this point.
+So essentially, a lot of the internal hardware that you get in the A51 is two years old at this point.

 But that doesn't mean there are no new features on the A51.
 Let's start with the back: the A51 has two diagonal lines across its surface that break up the design — just like the A50s — but this time there's a gradient effect that shows up when light hits the surface.
 That gradient effect is the basis for the device's colors, with the A51 available in Prism Crush Black, Prism Crush Blue, and Prism Crush White.